 - This outstanding pressing boasts solid Double Plus (A++) sound or BETTER from start to finish

-*NOTE: On side two, a mark makes 4 moderate pops and 1 loud pop at the end of Track 5, Woodstock.
+*NOTE: On side one, a mark makes 20 light to moderate pops at the end of Track 2.

-What the Best Sides of Ladies Of The Canyon Have to Offer Is Not Hard to Hear
+What the Best Sides of Heaven Help The Fool Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space